-- Show interest: Use your body language to show the other person that you’re listening keenly to him.
-Use short verbal acknowledgements like “and,” “mm-hmm,” “uh-huh,” and “then.”
+Use your body language to show the other person that you’re listening keenly to him.
+Use short verbal acknowledgments like “and,” “mm-hmm,” “uh-huh,” and “then.”
 Encourage the speaker to keep talking.
 You can also smile and nod to show that you’re hooked.
 Avoid crossing your arms and instead ensure that your posture is open and inviting.
 Avoid interrupting them unnecessarily and imposing your own solutions.

-- Respond rationally: When the speaker is done speaking and you are confident you’ve fully understood what they mean, it is time to communicate your response.
+When the speaker is done speaking and you are confident you’ve fully understood what they mean, it is time to communicate your response.
 When you do, pay attention to your responses.
-Respond honestly with the appropriate tone, but be respectful no to appear as if you’re attacking him verbally.
+Respond honestly with the appropriate tone, but be respectful so as not to appear as if you’re attacking him verbally.
 Treat the speaker as you’d want to be treated.

 In active listening, asking questions eliminates misunderstandings and ensures that you get what the speaker means correctly.
 You can repeat or paraphrase the message to make sure you get their point of view.
 For instance, you can tell the speaker… “I’m not sure I follow, but…”, “Listening to you, it seems like…”.